CE Mark Testing

 GME is an ISO 17025 accredited laboratory testing products for compliance with the European Union Directives.
 We use the latest international EMC/electrical-safety standards and electronics specifications.

-The EMC laboratory is equipped with the essential electrostatic-discharge and magnetic immunity capabilities.
-Conducted disturbance testing includes emissions, electrical fast transients, surges, radio-frequency noise, and voltage variations.
+The EMC laboratory is equipped with the essential conducted emissions, electrostatic-discharge and magnetic immunity capabilities.
+Conducted disturbance testing includes electrical fast transients, surges, radio-frequency noise, and voltage variations.
 Radiated emissions testing is done on the Open Area Test Site, and radiated-immunity tests are performed in the anechoic shielded chamber.

 Product safety measurement capabilities include electric strength, leakage current, insulation resistance, and ground bond.
 Environmental test capabilities include dry heat to 175ºC, humidity to 99%, and cold to -40ºC.